melody605/readme-dateline/generatedREADME.md

 ## Description

-a Node.js app using a inquirer and FS modules to generate a README.md based on user inputs/choices
+A Node.js app using inquirer and FS modules to generate a README.md filebased on user inputs/choices

 ## Table of Contents